ibm-cloud-docs/codeengine/troubleshoot-job.md

   ```
   {: screen}

-3. Display the logs of your job run.
+3. Display the logs of instances of your job run.

   * To display the logs of a specific instance of your job run, use the [`ibmcloud ce jobrun logs --instance INSTANCE_NAME`](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) command; for example,